syncfusion-content/blazor-docs/blazor/rich-text-editor/how-to/default-font.md

 ---
 layout: post
 title: Change default font-family in Blazor RichTextEditor | Syncfusion
-description: Learn here all about Change default font-family in Syncfusion Blazor RichTextEditor component and more.
+description: Learn here all about how to change default font-family in Syncfusion Blazor RichTextEditor component and more.
 platform: Blazor
 control: RichTextEditor
 documentation: ug